Research, Discovery and Innovation

 - Dave Fredrick was the only classicist at the 2008 game developers conference.
 Today, he uses advanced gaming technology to reconstruct whole sections of Pompeii in an interactive virtual world.
 Students work along with him in his computer lab in the Center for Advanced Spatial Technologies.

-The Office of Research and Economic Development works to enhance the university research enterprise.
+The Office of Research and Innovation works to enhance the university research enterprise.
 The Office of Research and Sponsored Programs assists with finding funding, submitting proposals and managing awards.
 The Office of Research Compliance helps researchers comply with federal and state regulations as well as University policies.

 Centers for Research and Outreach